Valley of the Kings

-Valley of the Kings also contains tombs of favorite nobles as well.
-Therefore, only about 20 of the tombs actually contain the remains of kings like Rameses (I, II, III, IV, V, VI, VII, IX, X), Hatshepsut, Amenhotep I, and the famous young king Tutankhamun.
-The first pharaoh to be buried in the Valley of the Kings was Thutmose I and the last was Rameses X. It also contains powerful nobles including their wives and children.
+The valley is the home to household names of ancient kings and queens as it contains the remains of pharaohs like Rameses (I, II, III, IV, V, VI, VII, IX, X), Hatshepsut, Amenhotep I, and the famous young king Tutankhamun.
+The first pharaoh to be buried in the Valley of the Kings was Thutmose I while the last pharaoh was Rameses X. It also contains powerful nobles including their wives and children.
 Their tombs showed the level of luxury these pharaohs enjoyed and the writings on the wall detailed much information about their lives.

-What are the Most Famous Attractions in Valley of the Kings?
+The Most Famous Tombs in Valley of the Kings

-Visit our Best Egypt Tour Packages and choose your fantastic journey to Egypt to discover these marvelous archaeological sites, witness the best tourist attractions in Egypt through a magical Nile Cruise along the Nile Valley, enjoy the vacation you deserve in the land of pharaohs.
+Visit our Egypt tour packages and choose your fantastic journey to Egypt to discover these marvelous archaeological sites and witness many other historical tourist attractions in Egypt through a magical Nile Cruise along the Nile Valley, enjoy the vacation you deserve in the land of pharaohs.